-People often talk about how important it is to invest in a mattress because apparently you spend a third of your life sleeping.
+People often talk about how important it is to invest in a mattress because apparently, you spend a third of your life sleeping.
 But what about the other two-thirds of your life?
 We like to think we’re probably spending a good chunk of that time lounging on our sofas, blissfully binging Netflix.
 Because of that, we’re pretty sure that finding the right couch is just as, if not more, important than finding a good mattress.

 On one hand, you could go for aesthetics and invest in a high-quality leather sofa that skips on any comfort whatsoever.
-Or, you could go for all cushioning and settle on a sore-eye that you’re afraid to show guests.
-But there’s a middle ground sofa that does it all: it’s aesthetically pleasing, it's endlessly cozy and, if you try hard enough, it can double as a bed for those times when your mattress just won’t cut it.
+Or, you could go for all cushioning and settle on a sore eye that you’re afraid to show guests.
+But there’s a middle ground sofa that does it all: it’s aesthetically pleasing, it's endlessly cozy, and, if you try hard enough, it can double as a bed for those times when your mattress just won’t cut it.

 Yes, we’re talking about sectionals.
 And we’re pretty convinced that every living space needs one.
 Ready to find your perfect sofa?
 Keep scrolling for our favorite sectional ideas.
 Trust us, you’ll want to choose wisely when it comes to the piece of furniture you spend two-thirds of you life lounging around on.

-The Instant Classic
+Go For the Instant Classic

-A Little Leather
+Add a Little Leather

-Hue of Blue
+Include a Hue of Blue

 Tone it down with a few neutral accessories, or play up the hue with all white decor.

-Made for Monochrome
+See if You're Made for Monochrome

 The telltale sign of a great sofa is one that you can easily see yourself face-planting into after a long day.
 This one has that exact vibe.
-But it’s not just the deep, cushioning that gives off that feeling.
+But it’s not just the deep cushioning that gives off that feeling.
 It’s also the entirely monochrome color scheme that feels like something you might see in a hygge handbook.

-If — and only if — you have no pets, no kids and no problem with constant cleaning, a white sofa can be so magical.
+If — and only if — you have no pets, no kids, and no problem with constant cleaning, a white sofa can be so magical.
 The crisp colorless furniture makes such an impact in a room.
 This one works overtime with the excess white and cream pillows lining the entire length of the sofa.

 More Sectional, Less Problems

-Greige, Of Course
+Don't Forget Greige, Of Course

-It’s honestly surprising that we got this far into a furniture round up without selecting something greige.
+It’s honestly surprising that we got this far into a furniture round-up without selecting something greige.
 It’s the classic couch color, honestly.
 And with a sectional, you really can’t go wrong.
 If you’re trying to invest in a sofa that will stand the test of time (and trends), greige is your BFF.